 Key Takeaways

-• The four core categories of time management tools are task managers, time trackers, calendar apps, and focus tools.
+- The four categories that matter are task managers, time trackers, calendar tools, and focus apps

-• Time Trackers – logging where time is actually spent
+Time trackers — logging where your time is actually going (often eye-opening)

 The Best Task & Project Management Apps